arimelody/OpenTerminal/README.md

 ## roadmap

 - rewrite backend in go/rust (me no like javascript raaaahhh)
-- colour palette switcher in the UI (rather than in console)
 - multiple "channels" (at least if one gets flooded, there's somewhere else you can go)
+- master server (anyone can host a channel and post to the MS)

 ### "maybe" roadmap

-- master server (anyone can host a channel and post to the MS)
 - channel logs (for recovery in the event of a crash, as an optional feature)